apache/shiro-site/jbake/content/get-started.md

 type=page
 tags=documentation, manual
 status=published
+description=Resources, guides and tutorials for new Shiro users.
 ~~~~~~

 Apache Shiro focuses on ease-of-use, so you can rely on secure, stable authentication, authorization, cryptography, and session management.
 With Shiro’s easy-to-understand API, you can quickly and easily secure any application.
 Get started!